butteff/is_dark_ruby_gem/README.md

 * is an Imagick pixel from a blob dark
 *  is an area in a blob over a dark background (uses Imagick for it too).

+An example practical aspect: it can be useful to understand will a black colored text be visible or not over an area.

+#### How to Install:

+Gemfile:
+gem 'is_dark', '~> 0.0.3'

+Install:
+gem install is_dark

 #### How to use:
 1. Declare a lib:
 `require 'is_dark'`